MicrosoftDocs/azure-devops-docs/docs/billing/overview.md

 >[!NOTE]
 > To find answers to commonly asked questions such as how to remove the spending limit in Azure or other questions around Visual Studio Subscriptions and Azure Billing, see [Marketplace and Billing Q&A](marketplace-billing-qa.md).

-For the billing frequency of extensions, see [Get extensions for Team Services](https://www.visualstudio.com/docs/marketplace/get-vsts-extensions#bill-period).
+For the billing frequency of extensions, see [Get extensions for VSTS](https://www.visualstudio.com/docs/marketplace/get-vsts-extensions#bill-period).